-- 54.1 The appointment of Treasurer and Assistant Treasurer will be decided by committee and the appointment will be for a determined time, no more than two years, and can be extended. - 54.2 Appointments to fill a vacant elected position are current until the next AGM.
+- 54.1 The appointment of Treasurer and Assistant Treasurer will be decided by committee and the appointment will be for a determined time, no more than 2 years, and can be extended. - 54.2 Appointments to fill a vacant elected position are current until the next AGM.

-55 Ceasing to be a committee member
+55 Ceasing to be a committee members

-- 55.1 All elected committee positions are declared vacant at the next annual general meeting. - 55.1.1 A committee member, if eligible, may be re-elected. - 55.2 Positions for the appointed Treasurer and Assistant Treasure are declared vacant at the end of the respective contracts. - 55.3 A person ceases to be a committee member if he or she- - 55.3.1 resigns from the committee by written notice addressed to the committee; or - 55.3.2 ceases to be a member of the association for any reason including death; or - 55.3.3 ceases to reside in Australia; or - 55.3.4 is removed as per rule 56; or - 55.3.5 fails to attend 3 consecutive committee meetings (other than special or urgent committee meetings) without leave of absence under rule 65; or - 55.3.6 ceases to be eligible as a committee member by operation of section 78 of the Act, e.g.
+- 55.1 All elected committee positions are declared vacant at the next annual general meeting. - 55.1.1 A committee member, if eligible, may be re-elected. - 55.2 Positions for the appointed Treasurer and Assistant Treasure are declared vacant at the end of the respective contracts. - 55.3 A person ceases to be a committee member if he or she- - 55.3.1 resigns from the committee by written notice addressed to the committee; or - 55.3.2 ceases to be a member of the association for any reason including death; or - 55.3.3 ceases to reside in Australia; or - 55.3.4 is removed as per rule 56; or becomes insolvent under administration; or becomes a represented person within the meaning of the Guardianship and Administration Act 2019; or is disqualified from managing corporations under Part 2D.6 of the Corporations Act; or is disqualified from managing Aboriginal and Torres Strait Islander corporations under Part 6-5 of the Corporations (Aboriginal and Torres Strait Islander) Act 2006 of the Commonwealth; or is disqualified from managing co-operatives under Division 2 of Part 3.1 of the Co-operatives National Law (Victoria)

+- 55.3.5 fails to attend 3 consecutive committee meetings (other than special or urgent committee meetings) without leave of absence under rule 65; or - 55.3.6 ceases to be eligible as a committee member by operation of section 78 of the Act, e.g.